 Tip#2.
 Don’t respond.

-Don’t respond to unsolicited text or email claiming to be from a delivery service that asks you to provide, update or verify personal information, and don’t click on links in those messages.
+Don’t respond to unsolicited texts or emails claiming to be from a delivery service that asks you to provide, update or verify personal information, and don’t click on links in those messages.
 Go back and double-check your original order to confirm all the necessary information is there.

 Tip#3.
 Communicate safely.